Photography Tip: How to

 force the camera to reacquire focus with a half-press of the shutter

 button.
-Of course you can also choose to focus manually.
+Of course, you can also choose to focus manually.
 All of

 the touchscreen benefits we enjoyed in shooting stills carry over

-in video mode as well.
+to video mode as well.
 The Quick Control menu offers a fast way

 to adjust settings and you can set the AF point simply by tapping